William Humber: Personal profile

 Humber was born in Toronto, Ontario.
 He earned a bachelor of arts degree from the University of Toronto in 1972, and a master's degree in environmental studies from York University in 1975.
-Humber began working at Seneca College in 1977, where he served as a department chair, and the director of Eco-Seneca Initiatives, the college's department devoted to environmental educational initiatives.
-He retired in December 2018.
+Humber worked at Seneca College from 1977 to 2018, where he served as a department chair, and the director of Eco-Seneca Initiatives, the college's department devoted to environmental educational initiatives.

 Writing

-Humber is the author of 13 books on baseball, sports, the environment, and his hometown of Bowmanville, Ontario.
+Humber is the author of several books on baseball, sports, the environment, and his hometown of Bowmanville, Ontario.

 Baseball historian

 Humber currently serves as a selector for the Canadian Baseball Hall of Fame, and was a selector for Canada's Sports Hall of Fame and the Clarington Sports Hall of Fame.
 In 1989, he was a subject specialist at the Royal Ontario Museum for an exhibit on baseball.
 Humber was inducted in the Canadian Baseball Hall of Fame on June 16, 2018.
-He was appointed a member of the Order of Canada in 2021.
+He was appointed a member of the Order of Canada in 2021, and was inducted into the Ontario Baseball Association Hall of Fame in 2025.